mindtwo/server-backup/README.md

 - `exclude`: Array of patterns to exclude (using tar pattern format)
 - `verbose`: Whether to show detailed output (default: false)

+You can configure multiple filesystem backups by adding additional entries to the `filesystems` array.

 #### Database Backup Options

 - `slug`: Identifier for the backup (used in filenames)